Deen-Weible/DoxyFold/README.md

   - Python
 - Easy to extend

-## Why only open-vsx?
+## Why only github?
-The reason this addon is only (officially) published on github and open-vsx is because Devops is being weird.
-It is required to publish a vscode addon and I'm having issues with sort of "organization" restriction.
+The reason this addon is only (officially) published on github.
+I'm having issues with Azure Devops (whoda thunk it) and my Eclipse account for open-vsx.
 If I figure it out I'll cross-publish

 ## License
 This plugin is released under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0) license.